didiersmith/steve/chapters/murdoch-heavy-industries.md

 Steve fingered the flash drive in his pocket.
 "Why are Allen's useless?" he asked.

 "They keep going unaligned.
-He made extravagent promises about the afterlife.
+He made extravagant promises about the afterlife.
 I think they find this," he gestured around, "a bit of a letdown."

 "Unaligned?"